cainam/gentoo-image-builder/README.md

 - different initial builder
 - cross-compiling

+On the other hand it goes beyond kubler supporting
+- not only kubler build images, but also freely scripted once and direct pull/push of images from a registry

+The process is based on a central image definition structure which includes the type of a build, the description how to build and the image it depends on.
+An example can be found in the examples folder.

 ## How the images are build
 From Gentoo a first builder is created called builder-scratch which is used for images that are build "FROM scratch".
 Each further image is then build using the builder of the image it is build FROM.